 Customers who purchased from the Mac App Store can upgrade to current non-Mac App Store retail versions (which include Organizer) at a discounted upgrade price.

 Navigate to http://www.store.adobe.com and find the product you would like to upgrade to.
-After clicking Buy, choose Upgrade and select the Mac App Store product you are upgrading from within the drop-down list of qualifying upgrade products.
+After clicking Buy, choose Upgrade and select the Mac App Store product you are upgrading from within the pop-up menu of qualifying upgrade products.
 Mac App Store Elements versions have Editor in the title.
 For example, you could select the "Photoshop Elements 9 Editor" or "Adobe Premiere Elements 10 Editor."

 There is currently no way to get an upgrade discount inside the Mac App Store.